nicaless/nanowrimo_ga_project/README.md

 I've tried classifying writers by whether or not they've "won" or not in the next NaNoWriMo contest, but that sort of dampens the spirit of NaNoWriMo.
 It's not just about winning after all.
 I want to see what other ways to create clusters of writers with K Means.

-TALK ABOUT FITTING DATA TO KMEANS AND CALCULATING SILHOUETTE SCORES
+TALK ABOUT PROCESS OF FITTING DATA TO KMEANS AND CALCULATING SILHOUETTE SCORES

 ![Imgur](http://i.imgur.com/0fvoYHr.png)